 Treating VM HA as the entire HA story

-VM HA gets you availability in minutes.
-For databases, mail, and high value transactional workloads, that is not enough and the cost of the gap is high.
+VM HA usually means a restart based recovery window.
+For databases, mail, and high value transactional workloads, that window is often too long and the cost of the gap is high.
 Identify which workloads need app level HA and design accordingly.

 Two domain controllers on the same Hyper-V host is not redundancy.
 AntiAffinityClassNames is the cheap fix.
 Apply it to every pair or set of redundant infrastructure: DCs, AG replicas, DAG members, redundant load balancers, redundant monitoring servers.